 This Prophet of God continues to pray for his nation.
 Listen as he calls on the Lord!

-He’s petitioning the Lord to hear his or the prayers of all Israelites who worship His name.
+He’s petitioning the Lord to hear his prayer and that of all Israelites who worship His name.

 This should inform us that God expects and answers the prayers of Believers.